SWE2-0-Open-7-US/inventory-app-bugbusters/README.md

 # Inventory App - Demozon

 You are a team of developers for an e-commerce company.
 The Engineering team is rebuilding their inventory tracking app from the ground up.
-This a Full-Sack (front and back end) RESTful CRUD application to track the items in an inventory.
+This is a Full-Sack (front and back end) RESTful CRUD application to track the items in an inventory.

 ## Tech Stack